 For richer and better performing operations however, @Kudozza needs some more permissions (e.g. showing user avatar images in the user overview and way faster Kudos Digest pages.
 On pages which benefit from more permissions, @Kudozza is asking every user for these permissions (yellow bar on top of the page).
 This is a suboptimal user experience so it is heavily recommended that these permissions are granted by a Teams administrator for the whole organization.

-To grant these permissions, use the “Grant Teams Permissions” button on the “Administration->Permissions” page.
+To grant these permissions, use the “Consent for all users” button on the “Settings->Permissions” page.

 The alternative for an administrator is to visit the Kudozza configuration in your organizations Teams Admin center, select “Go to Azure Directory” and “Grant admin consent” there.